English

 It's important to get diagnosed as soon as possible, therefore don't wait to see your doctor if you see a lump.

-What Medical Treatments Are Offered?
+What Medical Treatments Are Offered for Breast Lump?

 It's significant to remember that different methods of breast tumour treatment may be needed depending on the nature of the swelling in the breast, ranging from underlying the cause, and classification as benign or malignant.
 The following are a few treatments: